 t -- always produces a true outcome

 `every' -- execute after frame is matched on a line

 Note that NEGATE-P and CASE-FOLD-SEARCH are meaningless if PRED is one

 of these special symbols.
-Only the first occurrence of each symbol in
+Only the first occurance of each symbol in

 a frame entry is used, the rest are ignored.